abakisita/dmp_motion/README.md

 # dmp_motion

-Implementing dynamic movement primitives refrence : Pastor, Peter, et al. "Learning and generalization of motor skills by learning from demonstration."
+Implementing dynamic movement primitives

+Reference : Pastor, Peter, et al. "Learning and generalization of motor skills by learning from demonstration."
 Robotics and Automation, 2009.
 ICRA'09.
 IEEE International Conference on.
 IEEE, 2009.